Laureen joined BIE in September 2017 as Curriculum and Project Manager.

 Working with underserved students of color in communities that experienced high rates of trauma deeply influenced Laureen's decision to pursue a Ph.D and conduct research on urban teacher preparation and resilience, teacher student relationships, and the role of love in social justice education.
 While working on her doctoral degree, Laureen served as faculty for Claremont Graduate University's Teacher Education Program and as an instructional coach and Assistant Principal at a PBL 6-12 school for the arts.
 Most recently, Laureen has worked as adjunct faculty for CGU and as an independent consultant.

 Laureen received B.A.s in African/African American Studies and English from UC Davis.
 She earned a M.S. in English Education from Lehman College (CUNY).
-She also earned a Master of Arts in Education and a Ph.D in Education with an emphasis on Teaching, Learning, and Culture and an African Studies Certificate from Claremont Graduate University.
+She also earned a Master of Arts in Education and a Ph.D in Education with an emphasis on Teaching, Learning, and Culture and an Africana Studies Certificate from Claremont Graduate University.